Before each expression

 Label the container with the date of expression and your donor ID number using a permanent marker.
 If combining 2 days of milk, please label milk with the first date of expression.
 Milk may be stored in the fridge up to 24 hours or fresh milk can also be poured over frozen milk after being chilled in the fridge for 30 minutes.

-Clean, food safe (BPA free), containers are best for milk storage.
-Milk storage bags or rigid plastic containers may be used but baggies should not be used for milk storage.
+Clean, food safe (BPA free), milk storage bags are best for milk storage.
+Clean, rigid plastic containers may be used but Ziploc baggies should not be used for milk storage.

-NorthernStar is happy to provide milk donors with hard plastic, sterilized storage containers, or foil milk storage bags free of charge.
+NorthernStar is happy to provide milk donors with milk storage bags free of charge.
 They can be picked up at the milk bank, at any milk drop location or milk storage bags may be sent to donors directly.